-name The name of the view as a string, symbol or SQL expression.
+name The name of the view as a string, symbol or SQL expression. owner A string, NIL or :all. database A database object which defaults to default-database. result A Boolean.

-Tests for the existence of an SQL view called name in database which defaults to default-database. owner is NIL by default which means that only views owned by users are examined.
+Tests for the existence of an SQL view called name in database which defaults to \default-database\. owner is NIL by default which means that only views owned by users are examined.
 If owner is a string denoting a user name, only views owned by owner are examined.
 If owner is :all then all views are examined.

 '''

 (view-exists-p [lenins-group])

--> T
+=> T

 '''

-create-view

-drop-view

-list-views
+create-view drop-view list-views